chuyangliu/snake/README.md

     $ cmake ..
     ```

-3. Contents below will be generated in the `build` directory based on your operating system:
+3. Build files will be generated in the `build` directory based on your operating system.
+Use them to build this project:

     | Linux | OS X | Windows |
     |:-----:|:----:|:-------:|
     |Makefile|Makefile|Visual Studio Project|

-(Note that you could use command `cmake -G "a generator" ..` in step 2 to specify a [generator](https://cmake.org/cmake/help/v3.7/manual/cmake-generators.7.html).)

 ## Keyboard Controls